 As they say, life is too short.

 Many people think when they are holding a grudge against someone, they are somehow hurting them.
-Rarely is this the case.
+That’s rarely the case.
 The other person is more than likely going about their life as normal.
 The grudge holder is more likely to be the one that gets hurt carrying all of that negative emotion and energy around.

 Think of a new parent.
 Though I am not a parent myself, I am reasonably sure once that new baby comes into your life, your priorities change.
 Dramatically.
 I doubt if new parents worry about the same trivial stuff they used to.
 They suddenly have a much bigger picture in mind.